 The FDA-approved indication is for the treatment of Lambert-Eaton myasthenic syndrome in people 6 years of age or older.
 It is not known if FIRDAPSE is safe or effective in children less than 6 years of age.

 In patients with Lambert-Eaton myasthenic syndrome (LEMS), antibodies block the calcium channels in nerve cells, reducing the amount of acetylcholine (ACh) available in the neuromuscular junction.
-ACh is the chemical that tells muscles when to contract and move.
+ACh is the chemical that carries the signal from the nerves to the muscles, allowing the muscles to contract and move.

 FIRDAPSE works by blocking the potassium channels in nerve cells, which is thought to keep the calcium channels open longer and allow more ACh to be released.
+This action enables transmission of nerve signals to the muscle.
 Beyond this, the mechanism of action has not been well described.

 The active ingredient in FIRDAPSE is amifampridine phosphate, which is a voltage-gated potassium channel blocker.
-An active ingredient is responsible for the medicine’s effect.
+An active ingredient is intended to provide the desired pharmaceutical effect.
 Each FIRDAPSE tablet contains 10 mg of amifampridine (equivalent to 18.98 mg of amifampridine phosphate).
 Each FIRDAPSE tablet also contains 1.5 mg of phosphorus, which allows FIRDAPSE to be stored at room temperature for extended periods without refrigeration.

 The tablet includes the following inactive ingredients: calcium stearate, colloidal silicon dioxide, and microcrystalline cellulose.
-Inactive ingredients are often added during a drug’s manufacturing process but do not affect how the active ingredient works.
-FIRDAPSE is gluten free.
+Inactive ingredients are often added during a drug’s manufacturing process to help your body absorb and break down the active ingredients so they can work optimally.

 The use of amifampridine phosphate allows FIRDAPSE to be stored at room temperature for extended periods without refrigeration.
 Each tablet of FIRDAPSE contains 1.5 mg of phosphorus, which is an essential nutrient for the human body.